 Our board of directors meets regularly throughout the year on an established schedule.
 The board also holds special meetings and acts by written consent from time to time as necessary.
-The Company held an annual stockholders' meeting in 2012, which all directors attended.
+The Company held an annual stockholders' meeting in 2013, which all but two then-current directors attended.
 Members of the board of directors are encouraged to attend the annual meeting each year.
-In 2012, the full board of directors held six meetings and acted one time by written consent.
-No incumbent director attended fewer than 90% of the total number of meetings of the board and of committees on which he served.
+In 2013, the full board of directors held 14 meetings and acted 1 time by unanimous written consent.
+All directors attended 75% or more of the aggregate meetings of the board and of the board committees on which they served during 2013 with the exceptions of Mr. Malone who attended 63% of such meetings and Mr. Nair who attended 57%.

 The board of directors delegates authority to act with respect to certain matters to board committees whose members are appointed by the board.
-The committees of the board of directors include the following: Audit Committee, Compensation and Benefits Committee, Nominating and Corporate Governance Committee, Section 162(m) Committee and Finance Committee.
-The Audit, Compensation and Benefits, Finance and Nominating and Governance Committees each has a charter which is available on our website, www.charter.com.
+The committees of the board of directors include the following: Audit Committee, Compensation and Benefits Committee, Nominating and Corporate Governance Committee, Section 162(m) Committee and a Finance Committee.
+The Audit, Compensation and Benefits, Finance and Nominating and Governance Committees each has a charter that is available on our website, www.charter.com.

-Charter's Audit Committee consisted of Messrs.
-Merritt, Jacobson and Markley in 2012.
+Charter's Audit Committee members in 2013 consisted of Messrs.
+Merritt, Markley, Jacobson (for a portion of the year) and Mr. Huseby (also for a portion of the year).
+Mr. Jacobson resigned from the Audit Committee in the third quarter of 2013.
+Mr. Huseby was appointed to the Audit Committee in the second quarter of 2013.
 Mr. Merritt is Chairman of the Audit Committee.
 Charter's board of directors has determined that, in its judgment, Mr. Merritt is an audit committee financial expert within the meaning of the applicable federal regulations.
-All members of the Audit Committee were determined by the board in 2012 to be independent in accordance with the listing standards of the NASDAQ Global Select Market and Rule 10A-3 of the Securities Exchange Act of 1934, as amended.
-The Audit Committee met six times in 2012.
+All members of the Audit Committee were determined by the board in 2013 to be independent in accordance with the listing standards of NASDAQ and Rule 10A-3 of the Securities Exchange Act of 1934, as amended.
+The Audit Committee met four times in 2013.

-The Compensation and Benefits Committee reviews and approves the Company's compensation of the senior management of the Company and its subsidiaries.
-During 2012, the Committee was comprised of Messrs.
-Conn, Zinterhofer and Marcus.
-Mr. Marcus was appointed to the Compensation and Benefits Committee on May 1, 2012, following his election at Charter's annual shareholders meeting.
-All members of the Compensation and Benefits Committee were determined by the board in 2012 to be independent in accordance with the listing standards of the NASDAQ Global Select Market.
-The Compensation and Benefits Committee met five times in 2012 and executed five unanimous consents in lieu of meetings.
+The Compensation and Benefits Committee reviews and approves the compensation of the senior management of the Company and its subsidiaries.
+During 2013, the Committee was comprised of Messrs.
+Conn, Zinterhofer and Marcus (for a portion of the year) and Mr. Maffei (also for a portion of the year).
+Mr. Marcus resigned from the Compensation and Benefits Committee in the third quarter of 2013.
+Mr. Maffei was appointed to the Compensation and Benefits Committee in the second quarter of 2013.
+All members of the Compensation and Benefits Committee were determined by the board in 2013 to be independent in accordance with the listing standards of NASDAQ and Rule 10C of the Securities Exchange Act of 1934, as amended.
+The Compensation and Benefits Committee met six times in 2013 and executed two unanimous consents in lieu of a meeting.